I see that phrase at least three times during an average session online.

 What word best describes your status as a result of the rapes in your childhood and their impact on your life.

-It is the first step of truly healing.
+Recognizing when you are a victim is the first step toward healing.

 Rob Goldstein 2015-2018